Established in 2004

 The Hermanus boat is R1220 per adult / Gansbaai boat is R1600 per adult / the Kleinbaai boat is also an eco-tour that visits the seals of Dyer Island and circles the Shark diving boats for 10 to 15mins and priced at R1800 per adult.

 Please inform us of how many people are in your group - and - are there any kids under 12 years old?

 Plus which date and time you wish to go on the boat trip?

 Will you be requiring return transportation to get to Hermanus / Gansbaai - or - will you be self-driving?

-Kayaking with the Whales, Hermanus, South Africa –
+Kayaking with the marine creatures, Hermanus, South Africa –

-Cessna Plane Flights over the Whales, Hermanus, South Africa –
+Cessna Plane / Helicopter Flights over pretty Hermanus, South Africa –